-When someone pushes you away
+When a friend pushes you away

 Although it may feel as if they’re taking it out on you, they’re probably just having a hard time managing their feelings.